AspDev34/node-api1-project/notes.md

 npx gitignore node //will generate a gitignore file for node.
 Using 'npx' will let us run an npm package from the terminal without installing it globally.

+npm run server //executes the 'server' script which is defined in package.json